Makkah Sightseeing

 Zam Zam Factory

-Jabal-e-Soor, nestled amidst the mountains surrounding the valley of Makkah, carries profound historical weight.
-Within its rocky terrain lies a cave where Prophet Muhammad (PBUH) and his companion Abu Bakr (RA) sought sanctuary for three days from the Quraish tribe.
-It’s said that Allah (SWT) shielded them, as a spider spun its web at the cave’s entrance, veiling them from their pursuers.
-Over time, Soor Cave has become a potent symbol of faith and optimism, exemplifying divine shelter during times of adversity.
+Jabal-e-Soor, located among the mountains surrounding the valley of Makkah, holds deep historical significance.
+At the heart of this rocky landscape is a cave where Prophet Muhammad (PBUH) and his companion Abu Bakr (RA) took refuge for three days to escape the Quraysh tribe’s pursuit.
+According to Islamic tradition, Allah (SWT) protected them by allowing a spider to spin its web at the cave’s entrance, hiding them from their enemies.
+This miraculous event has made Soor Cave a powerful symbol of faith and hope, representing divine protection and shelter during hardship.

 Al-Rajhi Mosque

-The Aisha Al-Rajhi Mosque in Makkah Al Mukarramah is a prominent landmark, recognized as one of the region’s largest and most distinguished mosques.
-Owned by the Suleiman bin Abdulaziz Al-Rajhi Endowment Company, it was inaugurated on Shaaban 22, 1434 AH, graced by Prince Khaled Al-Faisal, the Emir of Makkah Al-Mukarramah.
+The Aisha Al-Rajhi Mosque in Makkah Al-Mukarramah is a remarkable landmark known as one of the region largest and most distinguished mosques.
+It is owned by the Suleiman bin Abdulaziz Al-Rajhi Endowment Company and was inaugurated on Shaaban 22, 1434 AH, with Prince Khaled Al-Faisal, the Emir of Makkah Al-Mukarramah, presiding over the event.

-Originally an endowment honoring Sheikh Suleiman Al-Rajhi’s mother, the mosque was called Aisha Al-Rajhi University.
-Located in Makkah’s Naseem neighborhood, it remains integral to the city.
+Initially established as an endowment in honour of Sheikh Suleiman Al-Rajhi’s mother, the mosque was initially called Aisha Al-Rajhi University.
+Located in Makkah’s Naseem neighbourhood, the mosque plays a central role in the city’s religious life.

-Hazrat Aisha (RA) recounted Prophet Muhammad (PBUH) saying: “There is no day on which Allah frees more people from the Fire than the day of Arafat.
+Standing at Arafat is a unique Hajj ritual performed outside the Holy Kaaba, which is believed to be a moment when Allah SWT grants the prayers of those present.
+For pilgrims, reaching Arafat is a profoundly fulfilling experience during their Hajj pilgrimage.
+Hazrat Aisha (RA) narrated that Prophet Muhammad (PBUH) said: “There is no day on which Allah frees more people from the Fire than the day of Arafat.
 He draws near and boasts to the angels, ‘What do these people seek?’”
 [Muslim]

-Situated in the Arafat valley, Masjid Namirah holds historical significance as the resting place of Prophet Mohammed (PBUH) before delivering his final sermon.
-This mosque plays a vital role during the Hajj pilgrimage, serving as the venue for addressing pilgrims and delivering khutbas during the Dhuhr and Asr prayers on the Day of Arafah.
-Just 300 meters from Mount Arafat, Masjid al-Namirah is exclusively open during Hajj and remains closed throughout the year.
+Located in the Arafat valley, Masjid-al-Nimrah holds immense historical importance as the place where Prophet Mohammed (PBUH) rested before delivering his final sermon.
+This mosque is particularly significant during the Hajj pilgrimage, as it serves as the venue for the critical khutbahs (sermons) delivered to the pilgrims during the Dhuhr and Asr prayers on the Day of Arafah.
+Situated just 300 meters from Mount Arafat, Masjid Namirah is open exclusively during Hajj and remains closed for the rest of the year.
+The mosque connection to this pivotal moment in Islamic history makes it a key pilgrimage site, symbolizing reflection, devotion, and unity.

-For around 1,200 years, Ain Zubaydah (also spelled Ayn Zubaida) has been the lifeline quenching the thirst of Makkah and its sacred sites.
-A significant renovation occurred just 90 years ago, in 1928 AD, under the reign of King Abdul Aziz, the founder of modern Saudi Arabia.
-This restoration marked the final major endeavor for the climate-sensitive and earthquake-prone project initiated by the revered Queen Zubaydah.
-While parts of the original Ain Zubaydah channel, with its intricate network of underground and above-ground waterways and reservoirs, endure, others have succumbed to the ravages of time, British intervention, or modern development, reduced to rubble.
-Spanning 35 kilometers, the Nehr-e Zubaida stands as a silent testament to its twelve centuries of service to the sanctified masses.
+For over 1,200 years, Ain Zubaydah (also spelled Ayn Zubaida) has been a vital source of water for Makkah and its sacred sites.
+Originally constructed by Queen Zubaydah in the 8th century, it provided life-giving water to the pilgrims visiting the holy city.
+A major restoration took place in 1928 under King Abdul Aziz, the founder of modern Saudi Arabia, marking the final significant effort to preserve this important water system.
+While parts of the original Ain Zubaydah channel, including its network of underground and above-ground canals and reservoirs, have survived, others have been damaged over time due to British intervention, natural disasters, or modern urbanization.
+The Nehr-e Zubaida, stretching across 35 kilometers, continues to stand as a testament to over twelve centuries of service to the faithful.

 Muzdalifah

-Muzdalifah, an expansive region southeast of Mina, serves as the juncture where the path from Mina intersects with the route to Arafat.
-As the sun sets on the 9th of Dhul Hijjah, the second day of Hajj, pilgrims journey from Arafat to spend the night in Muzdalifah, spanning from the Valley of Muhassar to the Ma`zamayn mountains, encompassing an area of 12.25 square kilometers and extending four kilometers in length.
-It is here that the farewell Hajj commences.
+Muzdalifah, a vast and sacred region southeast of Mina, holds significant importance during Hajj.
+It lies along the route connecting Mina and Arafat.
+On the 9th of Dhul Hijjah, the second day of Hajj, as the sun sets, pilgrims leave Arafat and make their way to Muzdalifah to spend the night.
+This area stretches from the Valley of Muhassar to the Ma`zamayn mountains, covering 12.25 square kilometers and extending approximately four kilometers in length.
+It is a place of reflection, worship, and preparation for the next steps in the pilgrimage.

-In this sacred space, the Prophet (PBUH) performed Maghrib and Isha prayers together during the farewell Hajj.
-He resided in the Mash’arul Haram area, facing the Qibla, where Masjid Mash’arul Haram now stands.
-His stay here was obligatory, combining Maghrib with Isha during Hajj at Isha time.
-Wuqoof (the stay in Muzdalifah) is a mandatory part of Hajj, beginning from sub’h saadiq (White dawn) until sunrise.
-Even a brief moment suffices to fulfill the Wuqoof obligation, yet it is preferable to remain until just before sunrise.
+In this sacred place, the Prophet Muhammad (PBUH) performed Maghrib and Isha prayers together during the Farewell Hajj.
+He stayed in the area now known as Mashar al-Haram, facing the Qibla, where Masjid Mashar al-Haram stands today.
+His stay here was an integral part of Hajj rituals, as he combined Maghrib and Isha prayers at the time of Isha.
+This stay, known as Wuqoof in Muzdalifah, is a mandatory act of Hajj.
+It begins from sub’h saadiq (true dawn) and continues until sunrise.
+Although a brief presence in Muzdalifah is sufficient to fulfill this obligation, it is highly recommended to remain there until just before sunrise to follow the Sunnah.

 Mina